 6. Higher Conversion Rates

 A robust mobile experience can lead to stronger conversion rates in the future.
-A ForeSee Results’ report said 54% of respondents that are “highly satisﬁed with their mobile experience are more likely to consider the company next time they want to make a similar purchase, and twice as likely to buy from the retailer’s mobile channel again.”
+A ForeSee Results report said 54% of respondents that are “highly satisﬁed with their mobile experience are more likely to consider the company next time they want to make a similar purchase, and twice as likely to buy from the retailer’s mobile channel again.”

-It is reasonable to presume that the market for smart devices is trending one way, while PCs is trending the opposite.
+It is reasonable to presume that the market for smart devices is trending one way, while PCs are trending the opposite.
 Therefore, it is time for retailers to adjust their mindset when it comes to online shopping and embrace the opportunities.

 Now it’s time to review your own stores.
 Have you used a responsive website?
 If you say “already”, you should keep improving your sites to satisfy customers.
-If your answer is “yet”, begin right away or you will miss potential business opportunities to competitors.
+If your answer is “yet”, begin right away or you will miss potential business opportunities with competitors.

 Any other ideas?
 Feel free to give your comments.